With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreWashington County Mental Health Services Home Intervention Program is one of mental health facilities in Barre, Vermont, located at 13 Kynoch Avenue, 5641 zip code.
 Washington County Mental Health Services Home Intervention Program provides telemedicine/telehealth and residential treatment.
-Washington County Mental Health Services Home Intervention Program provides behavior modification, trauma therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
+Washington County Mental Health Services Home Intervention Program provides dialectical behavior therapy, cognitive behavioral therapy and psychotropic medication to adults, seniors 65 or older and young adults.

 Learn MoreChildren Youth And Family Services is a mental health clinic in Barre, VT, located at 579 South Barre Road, 5641 zip code area.
 Children Youth And Family Services provides outpatient treatment.
-Children Youth And Family Services offers trauma therapy, behavior modification and group therapy to children / adolescents.
+Children Youth And Family Services offers group therapy, couples/family therapy and activity therapy to children / adolescents.
 Children Youth And Family Services also supports children/adolescents with serious emotional disturbance.
-Additional services offered at Children Youth And Family Services include case management, therapeutic foster care and education services.
+Additional services offered at Children Youth And Family Services include family psychoeducation, case management and education services.

 Learn MoreAverte Fka Merry Meadow Farm Gray House is a mental health facility in Bradford, VT, located at 366 Upper Plain, in the 5033 zip code.
 Averte Fka Merry Meadow Farm Gray House provides residential treatment.
-Averte Fka Merry Meadow Farm Gray House provides cognitive behavioral therapy, individual psychotherapy and group therapy to adults, young adults and seniors 65 or older.
+Averte Fka Merry Meadow Farm Gray House provides activity therapy, individual psychotherapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
 Averte Fka Merry Meadow Farm Gray House also supports people with serious mental illness.
-Some other services available at Averte Fka Merry Meadow Farm Gray House include case management, psychosocial rehabilitation services and supported employment.
+Some other services available at Averte Fka Merry Meadow Farm Gray House include supported employment, vocational rehabilitation services and supported housing.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.